MirrorNetworking/Mirror/docs/Components/NetworkProximityChecker.md

 This component relies on physics to calculate visibility, so the GameObject must also have a collider component on it.

 A GameObject with a Network Proximity Checker component must also have a [Network Identity] component.
-When you create a Network Proximity Checker component on a GameObject, Unity also creates a Network Identity component on that GameObject if it does not already have one.
+When you create a Network Proximity Checker component on a GameObject, Mirror also creates a Network Identity component on that GameObject if it does not already have one.